tokamach/kawaiify/README.md

 the current theme name.
 Use this to your advantage, for example you could set your bash/zsh/fish prompt to change based on this file.
 It's what I do.

+### I don't like terminals, is this possible from a GUI
+why are you here

+But ok I might make a menu bar widget later

 ### why doesn't it do X
 Either I'm bad or OSX isn't customizable enough